sbeck1/Beck_LC_R/Oyster/rename/README.txt

 Steve finalizing rename effort.
 April 22, 2019:
--Housing production files on personal Git page until guidance provided on how to incorporate into Git.
+-Housing production files on personal Git page until guidance provided on how to incorporate into project Git.
 -Corrected remaining transect name issues in "transect_data_production2.csv" -Created "quadrat_data_production.csv", matching transect_data_production as much as possible, building from "quadrat_combined_newstations.csv" file Jen provided
 	-substation = quadrat # on a bar (synonomous with transect column).
 Changed this column to "quadrat"